Build Powerful Apps Easily with Kissflow Low-code Platform

 Applications might be written in a variety of programming languages, but unlike web pages, they might require thousands of lines of code to produce even a relatively simple tool.

-Low code technology has consumerized IT skills among non-technical teams and allowed them to reap the benefits of rapid application development (RAD), a methodology where business can build multiple applications at great speed.
+Low-code development platforms has consumerized IT skills among non-technical teams and allowed them to reap the benefits of rapid application development (RAD), a methodology where business can build multiple applications at great speed.

 How Does Low-Code Development Compare with RAD and aPaaS?